 The Company is also contractually obligated under its various long-term debt and operating lease agreements.
-In the aggregate, the Company is obligated under such agreements to repay \$496.8 million due in excess of one year.
+The company is obligated to repay an aggregate principal amount of \$51.0 million within one year on April 15, 2025.
+Additionally, the Company has remaining obligations under these agreements totaling \$469.8 million, which are due beyond one year.

-As of December 31, 2023, we have no other contractual requirements to make capital expenditures.
+As of December 31, 2024, we have no other contractual requirements to make capital expenditures.